-Increasing muscle mass isn't just about physical appearance.
-Medically, strong muscles play a crucial role in supporting endurance, maintaining optimal cellular metabolism, improving posture, and protecting against injury and osteoporosis.
-When muscles are well-developed, daily activities become easier and overall athletic performance improves.
+Increasing muscle mass is not just about physical appearance.
+Medically speaking, strong muscles play a vital role in supporting the body's resistance, maintaining optimal metabolic cell function, improving posture, and protecting against the risk of injury and osteoporosis.
+When muscles develop well, daily activities become easier and overall athletic performance improves.

-If you're wondering how to effectively increase strength and muscle mass , this article will provide you with a comprehensive guide.
-We'll cover three essential pillars: proper exercise, optimal nutrition and protein intake, and adequate rest, all of which will help you achieve your dream body and overall fitness.
+If you're wondering how to effectively increase strength and muscle mass , this article will provide you with a complete guide.
+We will discuss three inseparable pillars: proper exercise, optimal nutrition & protein intake, and sufficient rest, so you can achieve your dream physique and overall fitness.

 Strength training is the primary stimulus for muscle growth.
 Your body needs to be "forced" to adapt in order to become stronger and bigger.